Actually, these are different genres of music, often interpreted with different guitars.

 We can produce the counterpoint by performing two different lines at the same time: the melody line with trebles and the accompaniment line with basses.
 This allows the guitarist more complete and self-sufficient performances.
 Both lines play independently.

-The term “fingerpicking” instead, indicates the technique originated on the acoustic guitar to play American music, mainly blues and country.
+The term ‘fingerpicking’ instead, regards the technique originated on the acoustic guitar with American music, mainly the blues and the country.

-To clarify further, we can say that a bluesman, pioneer of the blues, played fingerpicking, but for a guitarist of our days playing blues, to be more precise, we should say that he plays fingerstyle blues.
+To further clarify, we can say that a bluesman, pioneer of the blues, played fingerpicking, but a guitarist of our days playing blues, plays fingerstyle blues.